 If quadratic elements are used for slideline models, constraints are automatically introduced to make the contact face perform as a linear element.
-It is therefore recommended that linear, rather than quadratic, elements be used.
+It is therefore recommended that linear, rather than quadratic, elements are used instead.

-So the Plane stress elements (having linear interpolation order) as added to the Treeview by the 2D Plane Strain startup template can be assigned to the whole model in place of the existing elements.
+So the Plane stress elements (having linear interpolation order) as added to the $\clubsuit$ Treeview by the 2D Plane Strain startup template will be assigned to the whole model in place of the existing elements.